Residence permit

 The Residency Malta Agency reviews applications for the Nomad Residence Permit.

-Double taxation arises if the digital nomad spends more than 183 days a year in Malta.
-In this case, the foreigner becomes a Maltese tax resident and must pay taxes in both the source country and Malta.
+3. Income tax exemption in Malta.
+Double taxation arises if you spend more than 183 days a year in Malta.
+In this case, you become a Maltese tax resident and pay taxes in both the source country and Malta.

 Will you obtain Malta Nomad Residence Permit?